Caring for your sundial

 If you wish to clean your sundial, gently wash with a soft cloth and soapy water, ensuring not to use any abrasives.

 The Spot-on Sundial requires very little maintenance.
 It will weather naturally; the shine of the brass will be replaced by the matt surface of an oxide layer, which will protect the metal of the sundial, and will also give greater contrast to show the shadow of the gnomon, and the line of light at solar noon.

-We recommend that you should leave the dial plate to weather naturally in this way, so that the markings do not get worn away, and so that you can read the Spot-On Sundial more easily:
+We recommend that you should leave the dial plate to weather naturally in this way, so that the markings do not get worn away, and to read the Spot-on Sundial more easily.

 Lighter fluid - gently rub some lighter fluid with a soft cloth over the finish.